 The Past Holds the Key to Future Privacy Incident Response

-Like the two-faced Roman god Janus, privacy professionals must always be watching the past and the future.
+Like the two-faced Roman god Janus, privacy professionals must always be watching the past and the future to enhance their privacy incident response program.

 While we’re dealing with the incident of the moment, we also need to anticipate future risks, continuously improve our programs, and ensure that we’ll have the budget and resources we need.